mdn/mdn-community/README.md

 > **Note:** By participating in and contributing to our projects and discussions, you acknowledge that you have read and agree to the [Mozilla community participation guidelines](https://github.com/mdn/mdn-community/blob/main/CODE_OF_CONDUCT.md).

-On MDN Web Docs, we encourage our community to have healthy discussions around topics related to the overall project.
-We ask that you keep each discussion on topic and not open discussions covering various issues or topics.
-MDN Web Docs discussions are also not the place to report problems.
-For issues, it is best to raise them against the [relevant project](https://github.com/mdn/).
-If you are ever in doubt, consider the following:
+On MDN Web Docs, we encourage our community to start and/or engage in discussions around topics related to the overall project.
+Discussions are categorized by different topics areas.
+We ask that you keep each discussion focused on the topic at hand, instead of covering multiple topics in one discussion.

+_NOTE:_ mdn-community/discussions is not the place to report problems.
+For content-related probelms you come across on MDN Web Docs, it is best to raise issues against the [relevant project](https://github.com/mdn/).
+If you're ever in doubt about whether to open an issue or a discussion, consider the following guidelines:

 - Issues are to report a bug or a topic with a clearly defined and actionable outcome.
 - If the issue needs a discussion to agree upon a course of action or define an actionable piece of work, you are in the right place.